-I always had an insatiable imagination and wild ideas, which, initially, seemed profound and poetic, but in reality largely left me running in circles, in pursuit of one shiny thing after the next.
+I always had an insatiable imagination and wild ideas, which, initially, seemed profound and poetic.
+But in reality, these fantasies largely left me running in circles, in pursuit of one shiny thing after the next.
 (My daydreams are always shiny, aren’t yours?)

 Years later, I crumbled under the inevitable college major selection, spending the first year labeled “undecided” (a persistent theme in my life).
 After finally declaring, I proceeded to change my discipline four times before I settled, in my fifth year, to just graduate with whatever the heck I was studying at the time.

 I never quite had a plan.
-Just various daydreams, each of which, to me, were more complex entities than a simple ephemeral whimsy.
+Just various daydreams, each of which, to me, were more complex entities than an ephemeral whimsy.
+They were something to learn, understand, pursue.
 They were a possibility.
 And despite my lofty goals, my plan was that there was no plan.
 I always felt that things would fall into place eventually and I’d simply go with the flow until then.
 And I would confidently explain my aspirations with this shameless ambiguity.

 And then I quit corporate before I got hired.

 While many of my peers frolicked in the bliss of the formulaic “go to school, get good grades, get a good job with good benefits,” mantra, I made it through half of that step by step plan before my engines blew, leaving me on the side of a road to nowhere I wanted to go in the first place.
 So I detoured.